nicholas-wilcox/lit-modal-portal/README.md

 ## Advanced Usage

-### Modals and dialogs
+### Modals and Dialogs

-This package no longer provides modal components.
-Instead, it focuses on a directive that is simple to use in different ways and encourages users to implement their own modals.
+Modals are a long dicussed topic in web development.
 One recommended approach is to use the [`dialog`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) element and its [`showModal`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal) method, which can be accessed using [Lit's `ref` directive](https://lit.dev/docs/templates/directives/#referencing-rendered-dom).

 Consider the following: